orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 Linux every day.
 At first this was difficult, but over time it got easy.

 Then, early this year, I agreed to make an iPhone app for Puzzmo and had to re-engage with the macOS ecosystem.
-It's great hardware, but it feels more and more like a consuming device as shared code from iOS squeezes the platform into a smaller and smaller design space.
+It's great hardware, but it feels more and more like a consuming device as shared code from iOS squeezes the desktop parts of the platform into a smaller and smaller design space.

 Working with Linux every day has been super gratifying though, the platform is stable, the tools for making Puzzmo work great - I could choose my own hardware, put it all together and make a really cool desktop.
 I've been using